Amanda Gorman’s poem for Biden’s inauguration banned by Florida school

 While book bans are not new, they are happening much more frequently, especially in Florida — where Republican Gov. Ron DeSantis has championed policies that allow the censorship of books some have deemed inappropriate for children in schools, causing national uproar.

-DeSantis, who is expected to announce his presidential candidacy Wednesday, has leaned heavily into cultural divides on race, sexual orientation and gender as he gains support from conservative voters who decide Republican primary elections.
+DeSantis, who entered the 2024 presidential race Wednesday, has leaned heavily into cultural divides on race, sexual orientation and gender as he gains support from conservative voters who decide Republican primary elections.

+White House press secretary Karine Jean-Pierre condemned the decision to ban Gorman’s poem, saying Biden and his administration stands with her.

+“The President was proud to have Ms. Gorman, the youngest inaugural poet, speak at his inauguration,” she said.

 Yecenia Martinez, principal of the K-8 school, which is part of the Miami-Dade public school system, did not immediately respond to an email seeking comment about the poem’s ban.
 The school is named after Bob Graham, a former Democratic governor and U.S. senator from Florida.

 Daily Salinas, the parent who objected to the poem and books, told the Miami Herald she’s not “for eliminating or censoring any books.”
-Salinas said she wants materials to be appropriate and for students “to know the truth” about Cuba.
+Salinas said she wants materials to be appropriate.
 It was not immediately clear what she objected to in Gorman’s poem.

 After her complaint, a materials review committee made up of three teachers, a library media specialist, a guidance counselor and the principal, determined one of the books in question was balanced and age appropriate, and would remain available for all students, the newspaper reported.